All Episodes

 1-800-282-2882.

-Mike, you're on the Rush Limbaugh show.
+Mike, you're on the Rush Limbaugh Show.

-What what what this Department of Homeland Security and all is actually putting a strain on the economy right now.
+This Department of Homeland Security and all is actually putting a strain on the economy right now.

 Let the military guys handle it.

-They had them all throughout the United States doing the job like red cell type programs um back in the early nineties and eighties, and they they handled it in a more realist type fashion where they were at actually instead of waiting back and waiting for something to happen, they were on the offensive instead of the defensive, which we're all now.
+And they handled it in a more realist-type fashion where they were actually instead of waiting back and waiting for something to happen, they were on the offensive instead of the defensive, which we're on now.

-We're punishing the we're punishing the victim.
+We're punishing the victim.

-Uh we'll talk more about this uh straight ahead.
+We'll talk more about this straight ahead.

-1800-282-2882 on the Rush Limbaugh Show.
+1-800-282-2882 on the Rush Limbaugh Show.

 Mark Stein in for Rush on the EIB network.

-I just want to pick up on one thing that Mike was saying.
+Just want to pick up on one thing that Mike was saying.

 Most of these terrorists have got scholarships.

-Uh they're the most westernized uh of the uh uh Muslims, they're the ones who spend most time in Western education.
+They're the ones who spend most time in Western education.

-Uh Muhammad Atta was a Hamburg University urban planning student.
+Mohamed Atta was a Hamburg University urban planning student.

-Uh it is there is a challenge here.
+There is a challenge here.

-The most privileged westernized Muslims are the ones behind a lot of these attacks.
+The most privileged, westernized Muslims are the ones behind a lot of these attacks.